Introducing the team that makes my online educational programs happen.

-Cyndi Roberts (www.inspiredbychange.ca) is a webmaster extraordinaire who put Michael and my vision into action.
+Cyndi Roberts (www.calgarylmsdesign.com) is a webmaster extraordinaire who put Michael and my vision into action.
 She repeatedly saved me from myself by anticipating problems before they happened and worked tirelessly to ensure all aspects of the website are consistent and work as intended.
-She also created the Pathways graphic inspired by a sketch I sent to her at the start of this project.
+She created the Pathways to Improvement graphic inspired by a sketch I sent to her at the start of this project, and also the Healing through Neuroplasticity graphic.

 Maureen MacQuarrie is a lawyer and ME patient.
 She has tirelessly assisted me with scientific editing since 2010.
 Without her my manual, my online course and my upcoming book would not be what they are.
 No matter what the topic she finds references I missed which enrich the discussion.
 Maureen you are so generous with your time.
 Thank you.